Huang Hsin-chieh: Democracy (Dangwai) Movement/Persecution

 In 1977, he and fellow Dangwai politician Kang Ning-hsiang established the dangwai establishment, a loosely knit political faction to promote democracy, political change and due process of law.
 The dangwai movement proved to be popular among the Taiwanese for circulation of the Formosa magazine became second island-wide by its third issue, that the government under then premier Chiang Ching-kuo feared eminent plots to violently overthrow the government.
 Huang Hsin-chieh and others, including Lu Hsiu-lien (8th vice-president of the Republic of China), Chen Chu (Mayor of Kaohsiung) Yao Chia-wen (14th President of the Examination Yuan and 2nd Chairperson of the DPP), Chang Chun-hung, Shih Ming-teh (legislator and interim 5th Chairperson of the DPP), Chang Chun-hung, and Ling Hung-hsuan were arrested by military policemen and secret agents.
 They were to be tried in military courts, with heavy sentences anticipated.
-A system for countervailing social unrest dating back to the methods employed in KMT China.

 On March 6, 1980, Huang Hsin-chieh met with his defense attorney, Chen Shui-bian for the first time prior to trial and after three months of confinement, isolation and severe interrogation.
 Chen Shui-bian's oral argument and defense strategy was claims that the government failed to follow proper procedure in obtaining evidence thereby rendering evidence inadmissible in court.
 The judge over-ruled the objection and favored the state's charges brought against Huang Hsin-chieh.
 He was sentenced to 14 years in prison.
 During his incarceration, he shared a prison cell with fellow dangwai colleague Yao Jia-wen.